nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 1. Run the command `fprime-util build`.

-The output should indicate that the model built without any errors.
+The output should indicate that the model was built without any errors.
 If not, try to identify and correct what is wrong, either by deciphering the error output, or by going over the steps again.
 If you get stuck, you can look at the